 Featuring: Royal White Polished Hex.

 Unique shapes are a fun way to add a little personality to your kitchen backsplash.
-From scalloped fan shapes to cross and star shapes to elegant leaf shapes, like the Laura Ashley Leaf Dove Grey shown here, an unexpected tile will add character and charm to your kitchen backsplash.
+From scalloped fan shapes to cross and star shapes to elegant leaf shapes, like the Laura Ashley Leaf Dove Grey shown here, a uniquely shaped tile will add character and charm to your kitchen backsplash.

 A kitchen with white cabinets and pale a grey colored leaf-shaped mosaic backsplash.